Russian Scientists Discovered Perfectly Preserved Body Of 800-Million-Year-Old Woman In A Marble Casket — Bizarre Conspiracy Theory Goes Viral [Video]

 Despite efforts to cover up the discovery people speculated openly about it.
 Some evolution believers attempted to counter claims that the body disproved Darwin’s theory of evolution by arguing that the woman might have been a Pleiadian alien.

-But subsequent genetic analysis showed she was human.
+However, subsequent genetic analysis showed she was human.

 Conspiracy theorists claim that the discovery proves that humans did not evolve but that we and our ancestors have looked the same for millions of years.
 The human species has been around on Earth much longer than evolutionary science claims.

-Human ancestors did not evolve from apes, they came from space, some alien enthusiasts claim.
+Human ancestors did not evolve from apes — they came from space, some alien enthusiasts claim.
 Humans share a common ancestry with the Pleiadian aliens.
 A branch of the ancient alien Lyrans were the ancestors of the Pleiadians while another branch migrated in starships to Earth long ago.

-Four years after the discovery of the “Tisulsky Princess,” government officials conducted secret excavation at a site about six kilometers away from Rzhavchik Tisulskago.
+Four years after the discovery of the “Tisulsky Princess,” government officials conducted a secret excavation at a site about six kilometers away from Rzhavchik Tisulskago.
 The site was cordoned off by armed soldiers.
 Laborers who were hired to excavate the site were warned not to talk about what they saw.
-But several years later one of the workers told people while drunk that they had excavated an ancient burial site that was apparently linked to the casket and body found at the coal mine.
+But several years later, one of the workers told people while drunk that they had excavated an ancient burial site that was apparently linked to the casket and body found at the coal mine.

-[Featured image by Jannis Tobias Werner/Shutterstock]
+[Featured Image by Jannis Tobias Werner/Shutterstock]